 - Highlighting the areas of unmet needs and providing a clear set of objectives to work towards to meet these needs;

-- Deciding rationally how to use resources to improve the district population’s health in the most effective and efficient way;
+- Deciding rationally how to use resources to improve population’s health in the most effective and efficient way;

 - Learn more about the needs and priorities of patients and the local population;

-- Influencing the policy, inter-agency collaboration or research and development priorities More importantly, health needs assessment also provides a method of monitoring and promoting equity in the provision and use of health services and addressing inadequacies in health services provision in the District.
+- Influencing the policy, inter-agency collaboration or research and development priorities More importantly, health needs assessment also provides a method of monitoring and promoting equity in the provision and use of health services and addressing inadequacies in health services provision.

-The following steps were followed in the estimation of future health needs of the district;
+The following steps were followed in the estimation of future health needs;

-- Estimate the current population of the district - use the district population growth rate.
+- Estimate the current population - use the population growth rate.